dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 experiece in primary memories, with emphasis shifted towards someone's conscious and incidental focus at the time.
 Those details with more focus receive priority when storing data related to primary memories.
-The mind is alway reflecting on the sum and product of its experiences as it knows them, recording those reflective aspects of its experience into aggregate memories, which are linked to primary memories.
+The mind is always reflecting on the sum and product of its experiences as it knows them, recording those reflective aspects of its experience into aggregate memories, which are linked to primary memories.
 Much of the content of these aggregate memories is semantic;
 it is connected to the nature and specifics of the thoughts being processed about former experiences.

-However, when you provoke repressed or fallacious memories to become conscious, there is a schematic crisis that occurs.
+So when you provoke repressed or fallacious memories to become conscious, there is a schematic crisis that occurs.
 The mind must reevaluate what it knows, restructure everything neurologically and disconnect or rectify what was erroneously connected.
 Sure, there may